tsanket8329/DSA-Practise/README.md

 Example:
 For S = HACK and K = 2, generate every possible arrangement of 2 characters from HACK and print them alphabetically.
+### HACKERRANK 117: INTRODUCTION TO SETS
+📝 Question

+Given an array of integers representing the heights of plants, calculate the average height of all distinct plants.

+You must:

+Remove duplicate heights.
+Find the sum of the remaining heights.
+Divide by the number of distinct heights.
+Round the answer to 3 decimal places.
+Example

+Input:

+10
+161 182 161 154 176 170 167 171 170 174

+Output:

+169.375

+Explanation:

+The distinct heights are:

+154 161 167 170 171 174 176 182

+Their average is:

+(154 + 161 + 167 + 170 + 171 + 174 + 176 + 182) / 8
+= 169.375

+Your task: Complete the average(array) function.